 Protect Human Health and the Environment: The assessment against this criterion evaluates how the remedy, as a whole, protects and maintains protection of human health and the environment.
 This criterion is satisfied when response actions are complete.
 The purpose of this remedy is to provide a protective barrier between human site users and impacted materials, and to protect the environment by preventing surface water from contacting potentially impacted materials in place.
-The capping and institutional control remedy would eliminate risk to current and future industrial workers by preventing exposure to areas of the Site where processed slag aggregate has been placed or where soil concentrations exceed a cancer risk of 1E-5 or a HI of 1.
+The capping and institutional control remedy would eliminate risk to current and future industrial workers by preventing exposure to on-site media and areas of the Site where processed slag aggregate has been placed.
 Groundwater does not present a direct human health hazard since there is no groundwater use on the property.
-Implementation of the proposed use restrictions will address the residual risk and will also protect future workers by eliminating or controlling potential exposure pathways, thus, reducing potential intake and contact of soil/groundwater COPCs by human receptors.
+Implementation of the proposed use restrictions will address the residual risk and will also protect future workers by eliminating or controlling potential exposure pathways, thus, reducing potential intake and contact of COPCs by human receptors.

 Achieve Media Cleanup Objective: The assessment against this criterion describes how the remedy meets the cleanup objective, which is risk reduction, appropriate for the expected current and reasonably anticipated future land use.
-The objective is to protect current/future Composite Workers and Construction Workers from potential exposures to COPCs present in soil or groundwater at levels that may result in risks of adverse health effects.
+The objective is to protect current/future Composite Workers and Construction Workers from potential exposures to constituents present in slag aggregate and on-site media at levels that may result in risks of adverse health effects.
 Given the controlled access and use restrictions, the proposed remedy will attain soil and groundwater objectives.
 The activity use restrictions will eliminate current and future unacceptable exposures to both soil and groundwater.

 Control the Source of Releases: In its RCRA Corrective Action proposed remedies, USEPA seeks to eliminate or reduce further releases of hazardous wastes or hazardous constituents that may pose a threat to human health and the environment.
 Controlling the sources of contamination relates to the ability of the proposed remedy to reduce or eliminate, to the maximum extent practicable, further releases.
-Sampling results did not indicate localized, discernible source areas associated with the soil conditions observed at the Site.
+Sampling results did not indicate localized, discernible source areas associated with the soil conditions observed at the Site, with the possible exception of NAPL at select soil boring locations (as described in Section 3.2.3).
 The control measures included in the proposed remedy, such as Materials Management Plan requirements and groundwater use restrictions, provide a mechanism to control and reduce potential further releases of COPCs.
 This is achieved by eliminating the potential for groundwater use and requiring proper planning for intrusive activities.